PostHog/posthog.com/contents/newsletter/remote-working.md

 ### The solution: Trust like you’ve never trusted before

 What does that mean in practice?
 First up, employers need to set clear and transparent expectations and then, within that framework, give people total freedom to get the job done.
-This kind of framework is great for engineers TKTK.
 Buffer co-founder and CEO Joel Gascoigne laid all this out [almost a decade ago](https://buffer.com/resources/why-transparency/).
 It’s still true today.

 Focus on output, not time-in-seat.
 As an employer, you need to be open and honest and demand the same of your employees.
 Building an organization around trust also means you need to hire carefully.
 Give the wrong people too much trust and, yes, they might abuse it.
 But give the right people trust and you’ll create a company that thrives on autonomy.